“What does it mean by being a Christian?” I asked him.

 I agree of course.
 Maybe that’s the right thing.

 All we need to do is be an inspiration to others (become an example), or share a relatable story, or make others realize how short life is.
 Even casual conversations will do if we really want to help.
-We can always do it in our own little ways, with or without experience.
+We can always do it in our own little ways, with or without experience (the truth is everyone has their unique experiences).

 But I didn’t say anything to him.